-a. the student shall obtain a score at least three standard deviations above the mean on an individually administered test of intellectual abilities appropriately standardized on students of this age and administered by a certified school psychologist, licensed specialist in school psychology, or licensed psychologist with a school specialty; or b. - 2. ...
+the student shall obtain a score at least three standard deviations above the mean on an individually administered test of intellectual abilities appropriately standardized on students of this age and administered by a certified school psychologist, licensed specialist in school psychology, or licensed psychologist with a school specialty; or a. the student shall obtain a score of at least two standard deviations above the mean on an individually or group administered test of intellectual abilities appropriately standardized on students of this age and administered by a certified school psychologist, licensed specialist in school psychology, or licensed psychologist with a school specialty; or

-a. the student shall obtain a score of at least two standard deviations above the mean on an individually or group administered test of intellectual abilities appropriately standardized on students of this age and administered by a certified school psychologist, licensed specialist in school psychology, or licensed psychologist with a school specialty; or a. an individual assessment of intellectual abilities administered by a certified school psychologist, licensed specialist in school psychology, or licensed psychologist with a school specialty using an instrument or instruments appropriately standardized for students of this age;
+- a. an individual assessment of intellectual abilities administered by a certified school psychologist, licensed specialist in school psychology, or licensed psychologist with a school specialty using an instrument or instruments appropriately standardized - b. an individual assessment of reading and mathematical skills using an achievement test standardized at the first grade level, conducted by an educational diagnostician or other qualified pupil appraisal member;

-b. - 2.a. ...
+c. - 2.a.

 - b. additional academic assessments in the areas listed below, individually or group administered, by qualified pupil appraisal personnel, specifically when the student does not meet criteria based on IQ alone.
-District-wide test scores and scores obtained from screening instruments shall not be used in the Standard Matrix as part of the individual evaluation: - i.
-Achievement in reading total reading; - ii.
+District-wide test scores and scores obtained from screening instruments shall not be used in the Standard Matrix as part of the individual evaluation: - Achievement in reading total reading; - ii.
 Achievement in mathematics total mathematics;

-- E. Gifted Standard Matrix.
+E. Gifted Standard Matrix.

-- 1. Achievement points are based on standard deviation (SD) in the following assessed areas:
+- Achievement points are based on standard deviation (SD) in the following assessed areas:

 - a. intellectual abilities;

 - b. achievement in reading; and

-- c. achievement in mathematics.
+- achievement in mathematics.

-- 2. Point values are as follows:
+- Point values are as follows:

 - a.
 1.0 < 1.49 SD = 1 point.

-- b.
-1.5 < 1.99 SD = 2 points.
+- 1.5 < 1.99 SD = 2 points.

-- c. > 2.0 SD = 3 points.
+- > 2.0 SD = 3 points.

-- d.
-Ages 3:0-4:11, >2.5 SD = 4 points.
+- Ages 3:0-4:11, >2.5 SD = 4 points.

-Points 1 2 3 4
+Points 4 2 5 4

-1.0 ≤ 1.49 SD 1.5 ≤ 1.99 ≥ 2.0 SD ≥ 2.5 SD
+1.0 ≤ 1.49 SD 1.5≤1.99 SD ≥2.0 SD ≥2.5 SD (Preschool and K only)

-SD (Preschool

-and K only)

-Intellectual

-Abilities
+Intellectual Abilities

-Achievement

-in Reading
+Achievement in Reading

-Achievement

-in Math
+Achievement in Math